stackorspend/sos/README.md

 ## Open tasks

-- [ ] Store calculated stack price data for transactions in a separate table These are currently calculated inside the `fetchTxns` method.
+- [x] **Store calculated stack price data for transactions in a separate table**

+  These are currently calculated inside the `fetchTxns` method.

+- [ ] **Fix calcs to not factor failed txn pairs**

+  The aggregates & stack_price_with_pl are already covered by the SELECT (`OVER(ORDER BY timestamp)`).
+The without_pl calcs need work.

-- [ ] Add pagination for the `fetchTxns` endpoint to be able to call it in descending order in chunks This is currently returned in ascending order because it is also how we do our stack price calcs.
+- [ ] **Add pagination for the `fetchTxns` endpoint to be able to call it in descending order in chunks**

+  This is currently returned in ascending order because it is also how we do our stack price calcs.

-- [ ] Implement simple wrappers for send/receive LN methods
+- [ ] **Implement simple wrappers for send/receive LN methods**

   Will be a very simple wrapper on the graphql mutations.

-- [ ] Implement simple wrappers for send/receive onchain methods
+- [ ] **Implement simple wrappers for send/receive onchain methods**

   Will be a very simple wrapper on the graphql mutations.